 I shared a story about how Google found engineers by posting a complicated math problems in places where they'd be seen by the right candidates.
 I wondered if the team could do the same kind of thing and make an even bigger impact with the limited budget.
 Could they use social media to find savvy interns?
 We brainstormed and in about 10 minutes had a solution.
 Jeremy and Sarah would build a "social interview" using all the free tools and online services at their disposal.
 They'd still do a poster, but it would be cryptic and drive to the online process.
 The whole experience was designed to filter and find the best possible candidates.
 The client loved it.
 And the results were amazing.

 The campaign exceeded all expectations:

-• The Social Interview process is now part of MasterCard’s global recruitment effort
+- The Social Interview process became part of MasterCard’s global recruitment process

-A crazy historical footnote: A few weeks before the campaign went live it was shared with R/GA (for a "gut check").
-Turns out they liked it so much that they borrowed the idea, tweeked it a bit and used it for their own intern search.
-It won a bunch of awards.
-So, I guess -indirectly- we won a bronze Cannes Lion, too.
+Here's a crazy historical footnote: A few weeks before this campaign went live someone shared with a US agency as a 'gut check'.
+Turns out the other agency liked it so much that they borrowed the idea, tweeked it a bit and used it for their own intern search.
+And that campaign won a ton of awards.
+So, I guess, in a weird roundabout kinda way #internswanted won a Cannes Lion, too??